Menu

 How to fix it #

-Replace the usage of the deprecated trait with the suggested replacement:
+Replace the deprecated trait type with its recommended replacement:

 class Foo